 Lets jump in and learn our first five signs.
 We want to start with words that your child is highly motivated to learn and words that can be frequently used throughout the day.
 A good starting set of signs are mom, dad, eat, milk, and dog.
 (If those signs don’t make sense for your family, there are more good starter sign options on the Top 10 Starter Signs page.)

 Parents are the most important people in a baby’s life, so mom and dad make great starter signs.

 Mom is signed by taking your open dominant hand and tapping the thumb against your chin.

-The signs for mom and dad are similar, while the mom sign is performed on the chin, and the dad sign is performed higher up on the forehead.
+The signs for mom and dad are similar, however, the mom sign is performed on the chin and the dad sign is performed higher up on the forehead.

 Dad is signed by taking your open dominant hand and tapping it against your forehead.

 In ASL male signs are usually performed above the nose and female signs are performed below the nose).
 For example grandfather, and grandmother are also the same sign, with grandfather performed on the forehead and grandmother performed on the chin.